Sam Darnold: 2021 season

 On April 5, 2021, Darnold was traded to the Carolina Panthers in exchange for a 2021 sixth-round pick and second- and fourth-round picks in 2022.
 On April 30, the team exercised the fifth-year option on Darnold's contract, worth a guaranteed $18.858 million for the 2022 season.

 Darnold made his first start for the Panthers on September 12, 2021, facing his former team, the Jets.
 During the game, Darnold threw for 279 passing yards and a touchdown, as well as adding a five-yard rushing touchdown, as they won 19–14.
 In the next game against the New Orleans Saints, Darnold threw for 305 yards, two touchdowns, and an interception, as the Panthers won 26–7.
-The following week against the Texans, he threw for 304 yards and rushed for two touchdowns as the Panthers won 24–9.
+The following week against the Houston Texans, he threw for 304 yards and rushed for two touchdowns as the Panthers won 24–9.
 Darnold suffered a fractured scapula during the Panthers' 24–6 loss to the Patriots which made him miss four to six weeks with a shoulder injury.
 He was placed on injured reserve on November 12, 2021.
 Darnold returned December 25.
-Coach Rhule told Carolina's Media, on Darnold's return from IR, he and Cam Newton would share play time.
+Coach Rhule told Carolina's Media, on Darnold's return from injured reserve, he and Cam Newton would share play time.
 He substituted Darnold in the second quarter of a Week 16 game against the division rival Tampa Bay Buccaneers.
 He completed 15 of 32 passes for 190 yards as the Panthers went on to lose 32–6.
 It was the team's tenth loss in 12 games.

-In the 2021 season, Darnold finished with 2,527 passing yards, nine passing touchdowns, and 13 interceptions to go along with 48 carries for 222 rushing yards and five rushing touchdowns.
+Darnold finished the 2021 season with 2,527 passing yards, nine touchdowns, and 13 interceptions to go along with 48 carries for 222 yards and five touchdowns.
 His season ended with a 4–7 record.